JakeOtto/Coyotes_tracker/README.md

 This project is ment to develop understanding and a practicle knowledge of using the Beautiful Soup Python Library.

 # Extentions -
-I will look to add a twillio component to this app, allowing SMS updates with news headlines and possible smart links.
+I will look to add a twillio component to this app, allowing SMS/whatsapp updates with news headlines and links.

 # Current -
 implement saving data to a csv file, (leaving highlights to be sent on twillio in extention)